Faculty in Residence: Dr. W. Joseph Campbell (SOC)

 Special Communities: Residential Community Clusters

-McDowell Hall built in 1962 and named for Bishop William Fraser McDowell , a prominent member of the Methodist church, serving as the official Bishop of Washington D.C.
+McDowell Hall was built in 1962 and named for Bishop William Fraser McDowell, a prominent member of the Methodist church and who served as the official Bishop of Washington D.C.
 He was also a Trustee of American University (1916-1937) and contributed significantly to the campus community.

-McDowell Hall is home to Sophomore students.
-Additionally, within this community, the Residential Community Clusters are housed.
-Which are student initiated housing experiences that are offered apartment style experiences along the far wings of McDowell’s 3rd-6th floors.
-It is an apartment style suite with a shared bathroom, a common area and kitchen.
+McDowell Hall is home to Sophomore students and students who belong to Residential Community Clusters, student-initiated housing experiences that are offered apartment style experiences along the far wings of McDowell’s 3rd-6th floors.
+RCCs live in apartment style suites with a shared bathroom, a common area and kitchen.

 Students of McDowell Hall have access to many different types of community spaces.
-Including, the McDowell Formal Lounge, a 1st floor study area, a computing lab and access to the Cassell Hall Fitness Center across the drive.
+These spaces include the McDowell Formal Lounge, a 1st floor study area, a computing lab and access to the Cassell Hall Fitness Center across the drive.

 McDowell Hall underwent a full renovation in time for its 50th Anniversary held in September of 2012.

 Interested in making a difference for the community you belong to?
 Like programming and event planning?
 Are you an activist at heart and want to get involved in being an advocate for people you serve?

 Then joining the McDowell Hall Council may be right for you.